alsash110/comm-2216-obs/docs/navigating/file_system.md

 ![Screen shot of ls -la /dev/](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/navigation/file_system/sda.png?raw=true "/dev")

-This image shows that the `/dev/sda`, `/dev/sda1`, `/dev/sda2`, `/dev/sda5`, and `/dev/sg0` are all under the disk _group_.
+The image above shows that the `/dev/sda`, `/dev/sda1`, `/dev/sda2`, `/dev/sda5`, and `/dev/sg0` are all under the disk _group_.
+We will go in to more detail about _groups_ later in another section.

-This tutorial will not go over the data storage format and other details.
-Feel free to research if you are inclined.
+This tutorial will not go into detail about how Linux manages its data storage and file formats.
+If you are interested, [wikipedia](https://en.wikipedia.org/wiki/File_system#Linux) has lots more information.

+---

+### Summary

+Linux operates on the _root_ directory and everything is stored in it.
+The _root_ directory is represented as `/` and there is no parent directory above it.